 BrimblePitPDave Mitchell’s Dig:

-Currently being dug by a team headed up by Pete Hann.
+Currently being dug by a team headed up by Adrian Vanderplank.
 Working down through a choke.
 Usually dug on a Saturday.

 Currently being dug by a team headed up by Jonathan Williams.
 Usually dug on Thursday and Sunday evenings.
 The up-to-date survey is not available.